microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 app version of the Windows Terminal will still work as before.
 Although that application isn't used by any customer-facing scenarios currently, it still represents some long term goals for the Terminal.
-We'll probably need to disable tearout _entirely_ on the universal app, at least to begin with.
+We'll probably need to disable tear-out _entirely_ on the universal app, at least to begin with.
 Additionally, we'll need to ensure that all the controls in the universal application are in-proc controls, not using the window/content split process model.